bediger4000/singlexor/README.md

 This is a crypto question,
-which is somewhat unfortunate for the candidate, as crypto problems always always always have the weirdest bugs, and are finicy to get right.
+which is somewhat unfortunate for the candidate, as crypto problems always always always have the weirdest bugs, and are finicky to get right.

 [Key elimination](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher#Key_elimination)
 requires a known plaintext.
 While the problem statement does give an entire plaintext for the example ciphertext, the problem statement doesn't say you've got one.
+Other than that, key elimination would work well with single-byte keys.

 Only 256 single-byte XOR keys exist (values 0 through 255), so it's computationally feasible to iterate through all of them